pippinbarr/cart263-2021/topics/data/web-storage-api.md

 The Web Storage API is the answer to our dreams in this case.
 It's a standard supported by every browser that allows us to save data to the user's browser and load it again within JavaScript.

-For the technical particulars you can consult [Mozilla's Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) documentation as well as their [Using the Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API) demo and information.
+For the technical particulars you can consult [Mozilla's Web Storage API documentation](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) as well as their [Using the Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API) demo and information.

-Fortunately, though, the API is not essentially very complicated to work with!
+Fortunately, though, the API is not very complicated to work with!
 There are two variables, `localStorage` and `sessionStorage` that exist to let us access the Web Storage API and thus to save and load data.

 We'll talk about `localStorage` here, and mention `sessionStorage` later.
 They both work in the same way.